tj-tusharjain/azure-compute-docs/articles/virtual-machines/Metadata-Security-Protocol/troubleshoot-guide.md

 ### Windows

-In Windows, the necessary components (GPA and eBPF for Windows) are automatically installed by the platform.
-If this fails:
+In Windows, the platform automatically installs the necessary components - GPA and eBPF for Windows.
+If the installation fails:

 1. Ensure you're using a [supported OS version]() <- link to compatibility matrix here.
 1. Ensure the failure code is [MSP related]() <- Link to possible errors